Greek coast guard shoot dead suspected migrant smuggler on speedboat

-ATHENS (Reuters) - A man believed to be a migrant smuggler was shot dead by Greek coast guard officials on Tuesday as they tried to intercept him on his speedboat heading towards neighboring Turkey, the Greek coast guard said.
+ATHENS, April 15 (Reuters) - A man believed to be a migrant smuggler was shot dead by Greek coast guard officials on Tuesday as they tried to intercept him on his speedboat heading towards neighbouring Turkey, the Greek coast guard said.

 Tuesday’s pre-dawn incident occurred after the man transported seven migrants to a remote part of the southeastern Aegean island of Kos, the coast guard said in a statement.